 Parker Guinn is in his second season as a volunteer assistant coach at Utah.
 Guinn joins the Utes from Washington, where he was a student manager in 2017.

 Guinn played three seasons at catcher for Washington (2012-14) before transferring to SIUE (Southern Illinois University Edwardsville) for his senior season in 2015.

 Guinn was the volunteer assistant coach at SIUE in 2016.
 He served as the head coach for the U16 team of the Narrows Baseball Club from 2016-17.

 Guinn is originally from Las Vegas, Nev., and attended high school in Gig Harbor, Wash.
 He earned a degree in mass communications with a minor in business administration from SIUE in 2015.

-The Utes were the 2016 Pac-12 Conference champions, winning the title in one of the nation's top-rated baseball leagues that boasts a record 28 NCAA championships.
-The Utes head into the 2018 season coming off back-to-back Pac-12 upper division finishes after tying for fifth in 2017.
+The Utes were crowned the 2016 Pac-12 Conference champions, winning the title in one of the nation's top-rated baseball leagues that boasts a record 28 NCAA championships.
+Utah then made it back-to-back Pac-12 upper division finishes after tying for fifth in 2017.

 In his first stint as Utah's head coach, Bill Kinneberg led Utah a then school-record 30 wins in 1996.
 The team he assembled before leaving to become the associate head coach at Arizona won 36 games and captured the WAC North Division title in 1997.
 In Utah's final year in the Mountain West Conference, Kinneberg led Utah to 29 wins and a runner-up finish in the league.